Queen Hyoui

-Queen Hyoui (5 January 1754 – 10 April 1821), of the Cheongpung Kim clan, was the wife and queen consort of King Jeongjo of Joseon.
+Queen Hyoui (25 December 1753 – 29 March 1821), of the Cheongpung Kim clan, was the wife and queen consort of King Jeongjo of Joseon.
 In 1899, Emperor Gojong posthumously gave her the title of Hyoui, the Kind Empress.

 Biography

 Early life and marriage

-The future queen Hyoui was born on 5 January 1754 in the twenty-ninth year of King Yeongjo's reign.
-She was the only daughter of Kim Si-muk and his second wife, Lady Hong of the Namyang Hong clan.
+The future queen Hyoui was born during Yeongjo's reign.
+She was the only daughter of Kim Si-muk and his second wife, a lady from the Namyang Hong clan.

 She married Yi San, then known as the crown prince's son, in 1762 at the age of 9, on the twenty-fifth day of the second lunar month in the thirty-eighth year of King Yeongjo's reign.

 It was said that the reason why Lady Kim became the wife of the young crown prince was because she came from the Cheongpung Kim clan; the clan of Queen Myeongseong who was her great-great-grand aunt.
 But in Lady Hyegyeong’s memoir, she stated that the real reason Lady Kim was selected was because of her father.

 In the winter of 1761, Hong Bong-han had been invited by Board Minister Kim Seong-eung to celebrate his mother’s 60th birthday.
 When he arrived, Hong had seen Lady Kim at the party.
 A year later, when marriage selections for the crown Prince were being held, King Yeongjo had Hong Bong-han view the list of daughters of officials to select a match for their grandson.
 So when he saw the name of Kim Si-muk’s daughter, the board minister’s granddaughter, he was reminded of her “outstanding disposition” and selected Lady Kim for the process.
 When she came to the royal court, it was only then that her “great virtue” was seen by royal officials that prompted them to choose her.

 Her younger cousin, Lady Kim, later married a younger brother, Hong Nak-ryun, of Lady Hyegyeong, which then gave her clan more royal connections.